-Using Web Services
+Using WSDL Web Services

-Web services can be used to implement service-oriented architectures, a popular application integration strategy where the interacting software components and services are loosely coupled in a distributed environment.
-The benefits of such integration include allowing offering services as independent entities that can be used and reused from different systems within an organization or even the entire world.
-Consuming web services thus is a great way to expand the functionality of your application.
+You can use web services to implement service-oriented architectures, a popular application integration strategy where the interacting software components and services are loosely coupled in a distributed environment.
+The benefits of such integration include offering services as independent entities that can be used and reused from different systems within an organization or around the world.
+Consuming web services is a great way to expand the functionality of your application.